safe-global/safe-core-sdk/packages/protocol-kit/README.md

 const newSafeAddress = safeSdk.getAddress()
 ```

-To instantiate the Safe Core SDK from an existing Safe just pass to it an instance of the `EthAdapter` class and the Safe address.
+To instantiate the Protocol Kit from an existing Safe just pass to it an instance of the `EthAdapter` class and the Safe address.

 ```js
 import Safe from '@safe-global/protocol-kit'